 Customer retention marketing opportunities

 There’s an opportunity here to focus more on existing customers, rather than chasing down new ones.
 By simply automating the process of content marketing, email marketing, and social media marketing, you can see huge success:

 - Staying in touch with your current customer base.

 - Reminding their customers of upcoming events and seasonal tips.

-- Maintaining a professional appearance all the way to the inbox.
+- Maintaining a professional appearance all the way to the inbox and beyond.

 - Taking advantage of opportunities to reach out to clients you have not talked to in years.